 As a general rule, legacy applications are expensive to maintain, rewrite or replace.
 Additionally, without the right kind of technology, they are difficult to integrate with other desktop applications.

-Of those that use legacy systems and who gave a definite response to this questions, 83% of survey respondents agree that legacy applications still form a critical part of the agent desktop environment, which suggests that for most businesses, replacing them could be a risky proposition.
+Of those that use legacy systems, 66% of survey respondents agree that legacy applications still form a critical part of the agent desktop environment, which suggests that for most businesses, replacing them could be a risky proposition.